-How do I comment on the proposal?
+How were comments received on the proposal?

-Comments can be submitted via the following email address: HunterstonParc@peelports.com from the 1st September until the 30th September 2021.
+Comments were invited via the following email address: HunterstonParc@peelports.com from the 1st September until the 30th September 2021.

-What will happen to my comments?
+What happened to my comments?

-Your comments will be kept confidential and will not be attributed to individuals.
-All comments will be collated and considered by the Hunterston design team in future development.
-A consultation report will be prepared.
-This will summarise the output of the consultation and where changes have and have not been made and provide reasons why.
+Your comments are be kept confidential and are not attributed to individuals.
+All comments were collated and considered by the Hunterston design team for future development.
+A consultation report was prepared which summarises the output of the consultation and where changes were taken on board and provide reasons why.